 If you don't want to purchase an internet access plan, you may choose to browse united.com for free.
 On united.com, you can check your flight status, obtain connecting flight information, purchase tickets and more.

-Starting 48 hours before the scheduled departure of your premium transcontinental service flight, you can check if the Wi-Fi internet service is provided by Gogo or ViaSat by visiting the Amenities section in the United app (search for your flight, go to the Details page and scroll down to select Amenities) or the Inflight Amenities tab of your flight status on united.com.
+Starting 48 hours before the scheduled departure of your premium transcontinental service flight, you can check if the Wi-Fi internet service is provided by ViaSat by visiting the Amenities section in the United app (search for your flight, go to the Details page and scroll down to select Amenities) or the Inflight Amenities tab of your flight status on united.com.